Gabapentin Overdose: Overdose Risks and Treatment Options

 Albeit rare, overdose deaths are possible.
 Just like opiates, the substance can be fatal when taken in large quantities.
 To make matters worse, a lack of antidote means there is no substance that can counteract the poisoning.
 And because the drug has a long half-life, it is important that the individual seeks medical attention as soon as possible to manage complications caused by intoxication.

 The overdose most commonly occurs when the substance is combined with alcohol or other medication.
-You can spot it if the person displays:
+Spot it if the person displays:

 - Ataxia (loss of muscle control)